 - Load #1-5 – numeric fields indicating the load requirements of the order, i.e. how many load units (Number of boxes, Kilos, Pounds, Liters etc) should be delivered (in our example the number represents the number of boxes)

 - Notes – optional note that will show in the driver’s instructions.
 Notes do not affect the optimization process.

 To import the orders click on Import Orders button.
 In the Import Orders window select Import from CSV, TXT or Excel File.
 Select the prepared Excel file on your computer and click on Import button.

 OptimoRoute will try to match the columns from the file you have uploaded to fields in OptimoRoute.
 You will be presented with Import Orders – Column Mapping window where you can adjust the mapping if necessary.
 When you are satisfied with the mapping click on Continue Import.
 The column mapping will be saved, so you only have to make corrections once.

 Before completing the import you get to review all the orders that will be imported.
 Location Accuracy column should be checked before saving.
 Possible statuses are:

-- Matching Location No – existing location with the same location number was found in the system
+- Matching Location ID – existing location with the same location ID was found in the system

 - Matching Location – existing location with the same address and name was found in the system